ibm-cloud-docs/Backup/restore-from-another-server-in-another-dc.md

 If current backup jobs are registered for Server2, they must be removed.
 You can delete existing jobs on the Computers > Jobs page by simply selecting the **Delete Job** action.
 Then, you're prompted to confirm the deletion.
 Type **CONFIRM** and click **Confirm Deletion**.

  Deleting a job in the Portal doesn't delete the job from the Backup Vaults.
-Jobs can be recovered by reregistering the agent to its own vault location after the files were recovered from another computer.
+Jobs can be recovered by reregistering the agent to its own vault location after the files are recovered from another computer.
  {:note}

  If a current backup vault is registered to Server2, it can be deleted on the **Computers** > **Vault Settings** tab by selecting **Remove** from the Action menu.